This super flavorful, easy, and protein-packed sticky tempeh is a healthy recipe that tastes much better than takeout!

 - Turmeric rice / nasi kuning

-- Regarded as a super food, turmeric has so many health benefits too due to its antioxidant and anti-inflammatory properties.
+- Regarded as a superfood, turmeric has so many health benefits too due to its antioxidant and anti-inflammatory properties.
 A quick tip is to add a pinch of black pepper too so your body can absorb the curcumin better!

 - Coconut rice